byanto/fintrackr/user-service/docs/implementation-plan.md

 - **Testability First:** All code must be written with testability in mind (Test-Driven Development).
 Dependencies on external systems (like the system clock) must be made explicit and injectable.
 - **Time as a Dependency:** All time-sensitive logic (e.g., JWT creation) uses an injected `java.time.Clock` instead of `System.currentTimeMillis()` to ensure deterministic testing.
 - **API Documentation:** All endpoints are documented using OpenAPI 3 (SpringDoc) to ensure a good developer experience for API consumers.
+- **Fault Tolerance:** Services must be designed to handle failures in downstream services gracefully.
+We will use patterns like Circuit Breakers to prevent cascading failures.
+- **Configuration as Code:** All service configurations will be managed centrally in a Git repository, promoting consistency and auditability.

 ---